all-contributors/all-contributors/docs/project/contribute.md

 `npm run start`

 * Then, go to `http://localhost:3000` and you will see the all contributors website there!
-* Refresh the page as you make changes to the markdown pages in site locally
+* Refresh the browser page as needed when editing markdown pages.

 ### Make changes - linting your contribution